‘General Hospital’ Spoilers: Finn’s Betrayed By Brad, Dante Has Olivia Worried, And Andre Opens Up

 Can Finn clean up the mess he’s created or will Brad’s betrayal cost him everything?
 Is Olivia right to be worrying about Dante and how long will Anna’s advantage over Valentin last?
 General Hospital spoilers hint at lots more drama on the way and viewers cannot wait to see where things head next.

-[Featured image by Todd Williamson/Invision/AP
+[Featured Image by Todd Williamson/Invision/AP Photo]